 As a little girl, I loved going to school because I was well-behaved, got good grades and my teachers praised me.
-But, I also hated going to school because I was teased relentlessly…early on because I was overweight and then, when my body started developing at the early age of 10, I became even more of a target.
+But, I also hated going to school because I was teased relentlessly…early on because I was overweight and had a big gap between my two front teeth; then, when my body started developing at the early age of 10, with new hips, boobs and major acne, I became even more of a target.

 That, paired with my father often saying, “how could someone so book smart be so common sense stupid?”, caused me to believe I was both not beautiful and not smart.